'Joppa' Durum (RFP-217)

 'Joppa' was named in honor of Dr. Leonard Joppa, the renowned USDA durum research geneticist.
 Dr. Joppa made significant contributions to the improvement of durum wheat quality.

-To help ensure genetic purity, 'Joppa' durum has been protected under Plant Variety Protection (PVP) Title V (certificate No. 201400485) and must be sold as a class of certified seed.
+To help ensure genetic purity, 'Joppa' durum has been protected under PVPA Title V (certificate No. 201400485) and must be sold as a class of certified seed.

 Back to Agricultural Landing Page